grimmpp/cloud-foundry-resource-scheduler/README.md

   * **Spring Boot JPA & Hibernate** is used for DB connection.
   * **Cloud Foundry API Client** is self-developed and contained within this project.
 (This was done because I wanted to be able to run all locally based on the junit test data.)
     * For every call an identification header which contains the app guid and container index of this scheduler application is sent so that it is visible for the receiver app which app was the sender.
+    * SSL can be disabled for testing.
+See property: `cfClient.SSL-Validation-enabled`
 * In the section/module test there is an additional RestController which **mocks** the **Cloud Foundry API** in order to test the full roundtrip of API calls to Cloud Foundry.
 (OAuth tests are not included.)
 * **Lombock** is used to keed class definitions simpler.
 * **Planned Things**